reflectivity/orsopy/orsopy/fileio/specification.md

     # data_set: <identifier>

 where <identifier> is either an unique name or a number.
-The default numbering of dats sets starts with 0, the first additional one thus gets number 1 and so on.
+The default numbering of data sets starts with 0, the first additional one thus gets number 1 and so on.

 ### overwrite meta data